repath-studio/repath-studio/CONTRIBUTING.md

 ## Re-frame recommendations

 Avoid chaining events to create new ones.
 Always prefer composing pure functions that directly transform the db.
 That is the whole purpose of `handlers` namespace.
+Most functions under `handlers` take the db as their first argument, so they can be easily composed using the thread-first macro `->`.

 Use interceptors sparingly.
 Although they look (and probably are) ingenious, it is hard to write and reason with them.
 Doing things explicitly, is usually